 - Vaughn, T. J. (Ed.).
 (2006).
 Psychology Licensure and Certification: What Students Need to Know.
 Washington, DC: American Psychological Association.

 The Early Career Blog

-Created in 2014, The Early Career Professional (ECP) Workgroup of APA Division 16 seeks to address the needs of ECPs within Division 16.
-The ECP Workgroup is currently accepting applications for one position of Member-at-Large.
-More detailed information about the ECP...
+Created in 2014, Early Career Psychologists (ECP) Workgroup of APA Division 16 seeks to address the needs of ECPs within Division 16.
+The ECP Workgroup is currently accepting applications for the positions of Chair-Elect and ECP Workgroup Liaison.
+More detailed...